isabelxklee/react-lecture/README.md

   * React loooooves arrow functions

 ## Navigating the file structure
-You can go ahead and delete the following files, as we won't be using them:
+You can go ahead and delete the following files, as we won't be using them.
+These are just files that get automatically created when you start a new React app, but aren't necessary.

 ```
-src/App.text.js
+src/App.test.js
 src/logo.svg
 src/serviceWorker.js
 src/setupTests.js